tobbad/24-STM32F429_USB_VCP/README.md

 https://www.rfc1149.net/blog/2013/03/05/what-is-the-difference-between-devttyusbx-and-devttyacmx/

-The example code for CDC in STMs example folder is a simle Hack which works - put does not fullfill the claimed standard.
+The example code for CDC in STMs example folder is a simple Hack which works - put does not fullfill the claimed standard.

 There are now 2 possible solutions: